lindsaylbriggs/PELBCCM/README.md

 ## 2. Literature

-“A Machine-Learning-Based Study on All-Day Cloud Classification Using Himawari-8 Infrared Data” “Cloud type classification using deep learning with cloud images” The dataset in this study comprised of 11 folders of pictures, representing a cloud type, the eleventh type being contrails.
+The dataset within the study “Cloud type classification using deep learning with cloud images”  comprised of 11 folders of pictures, representing a cloud type, the eleventh type being contrails.
 Contrails were included due to similarities in appearance from ground observations.
 There was a total of 2,543 images.
 The dataset split consisted of 70% training, 20% validation, and 10% for the test dataset.
 Their split was random but maintained